SoWizard/sowizard.github.io/_posts/2016-05-06-Project-Mimas&#58;-Apparatus.md

 I ended up purchasing a Tamiya Rising Storm off-road buggy.
 The Rising Storm has a 1/10 scale, so it's around 40cm in length and 25cm in width.
 It's based on the DF-02 chassis, which has been on the market since 2004, so cheap parts and mods should be easy to find.
 It's shaft-driven 4WD from a single brushed electric motor (type 540).
 Tires are 86mm in diameter and each tire has its own suspension that can be easily adjusted by adding spacers.
 Stiffening the suspension would allow me to add more load without the chassis touching the ground.
 The electric motor would preferrably be brushless, but that would require a new motor controller.
 The buggy runs at a sufficiently high speed and acceleration with this current setup so there's no justifying the cost of upgrading.
 I'm not even sure I'll be able to get it to autonomously run at its max speed!
 Eye-balling it, I would say it's maybe around 20-25km/h?

-There were cheaper alternatives to the Tamiya at around $120, but I thought the extra investment would pay off in the event that I (or any friends/family) would like to futher modify and race this car.
+There were cheaper alternatives to the Tamiya at around $120, but I thought the extra investment would pay off in the event that I (or any friends/family) would like to further modify and race this car.

 ![Tamiya Rising Storm](/images/platform_full.jpg)